 - Time tracking is embedded into the dynamic system which means logging time is a seamless activity, and easy to manage.

 - The tool shows who’s doing what, and each person’s progress.
 No need to micromanage or chase anyone down for an update.

 - A Dynamic Project Management tool alerts you of any risks well before the project gets too far into the danger zone.

 - You can access reports that show project trends over time.
 As the project team gets better at estimating how much effort a task takes, you’ll notice uncertainty decreasing.
 And better overall estimates going forward.

 - Reports are built into the tool and provide information based on historical and current data.

 - Since your PM software has been collecting project data—from budget to burn-down charts—your final project reports are all ready for you.

 - All project documents and deliverables are already stored in one place.
 No time spent collecting all pieces of the project into one place.

 - An archive of the project can be referenced at any time, so final documentation is minimal.

 Part of making a transition is staying open to new opportunities while remaining anchored in the processes and systems that work well for your organization.
-Know that the initial transition over to any new PM tool is going to be an adventure of trial and error, but with the right approach, you can make it a very excellent adventure.
+Know that the initial transition into dynamic project management software will take some time to fully understand but it can be worth it.